-ABCF is urging continued support of The Breast and Cervical Cancer Services (BCCS) program, as well as support of funding for the Medicaid Breast and Cervical Cancer Treatment Act (MBCC).
-Presently the BCCS screening and treatment program is included under the Healthy Texas Women Program through September 1, 2017.
-After September 1, women receiving Medicaid through the Medicaid for Breast and Cervical Cancer (MBCC) program will get their services from the STAR+PLAN managed care program.
-People in the STAR+PLAN program pick a health plan as well as a primary care provider or clinic.
-The ABCF Advocacy Committee will meet with a Texas state representative or senator, and the Health and Human Services in Austin to thoroughly understand whether and how this program will protect treatment services for uninsured low-income women diagnosed with breast cancer and if there will be any out of pocket costs.
+The Alamo Breast Cancer Foundation is urging continued support of the Breast and Cervical Cancer Services (BCCS) program, as well as support of funding for the Medicaid Breast and Cervical Cancer Treatment Act (MBCC).
+Beginning September 1, 2007 women receiving Medicaid through the Medicaid for Breast and Cervical Cancer (MBCC) program get their services from the STAR+Plan managed care program.
+People in the STAR+Plan program pick a health plan as well as a primary care provider or clinic.
+ABCF urges Texas legislators to protect the MBCC breast cancer treatment services with no additional costs for uninsured low-income women diagnosed with breast cancer.

 Legislation passed with the support of ABCF

 - House Bill (HB) 39 passed in the 1997 Legislature, providing protection from discrimination in employment or health insurance due to genetic information derived from genetic testing.
 ABCF spearheaded and worked on this legislation until it passed.

 - Senate Bill (SB) 217 passed in the 1997 Legislature, requiring insurance coverage of breast reconstruction after mastectomy, including surgery on the non-affected breast to promote symmetry.

 - HB 349 passed in the 1997 Legislature, requiring insurance companies that cover breast cancer treatment to provide inpatient care for a minimum of 48 hours following mastectomy and 24 hours following lymph node dissection.